20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Her fry is bigger than the other livebearer fish’ fry.

-This tiny freshwater aquarium fish is easy to care for because it easily adapts to various water conditions.
+The least killifish fish care is easy because it simply adapts to various water conditions.

 Do not place alongside aggressive tank mates though.